 There are several rules for creating an Android pattern: (1) a pattern must consist of at least four dots; (2) each dot can only be visited once; and (3) a previously unvisited dot will become visited if it is part of a horizontal, vertical or diagonal line segment of the pattern.
 Considering these constraints, the total number of patterns on a 3×3 grid is 389,112 [Uellenbeck et al. 2013].
-Given the large number of possible patterns, performing brute-force attacks is seen from the filmed in (a).
+Given the large number of possible patterns, performing brute-force attacks is ineffective, especially for the patterns with complex structures [Kelley et al. 2012; Mazurek et al. 2013], because the device will be automatically locked after five failed tries.
+Previous works also show that a brute-force attack is likely to fail on patterns with complex structures [Kelley et al. 2012; Mazurek et al. 2013].

-$^{^2}$ In this article we use the Android default pattern grid with 3 \times 3 dots, unless otherwise stated.
+$^{^2\}text{In}$ this article we use the Android default pattern grid with 3 \times 3 dots, unless otherwise stated.